 Colitis causes diarrhea, rectal bleeding, abdominal cramps and urgency (frequent and immediate need to empty the bowels).
 Treatment depends on the diagnosis, which is made by colonoscopy and biopsy.

-Many diseases of the colon and rectum can be prevented or minimized by maintaining a healthy lifestyle, practicing good bowel habits and getting screened for cancer.
+Many intestinal disease can be prevented or minimized by maintaining a healthy lifestyle, practicing good bowel habits and getting screened for cancer.

 A colonoscopy is recommended for average-risk patients at age 45.
 If you have a family history of colorectal cancer or polyps, a colonoscopy may be recommended at a younger age.
 Typically, a colonoscopy is recommended 10 years younger than the affected family member.
 (For example, if your brother was diagnosed with colorectal cancer or polyps at age 45, you should begin screening at age 35.)